So, tell me something about yourself?

 Where do you see yourself professionally, in 3-5 years?

-Some people talk about their professional development.
+Hint: some people talk about their professional development.

 You can tell about classes you are thinking to take or explore any particular areas